mr-rigden/SeattlePodcastListGenerator/templates/all_page.md

 title: "The Seattle Podcasts List"
 date: {{ date }}
 ---
 This is a list of all the podcasts made in the Seattle area.
 We have {{ number_of_podcasts }} podcasts in this list!
 This list is separated by active podcasts, inactive podcasts, and radio podcasts.
 We also have the list broken up by [category](https://seattlepodcasters.com/seattle_podcast_categories).
-If you would like to add your podcasts, please email Jason Rigden at jasonrigden@gmail.com.
+If you would like to add your podcast, please email Jason Rigden at jasonrigden@gmail.com.
 You can also email Jason with any questions or comments about the list.

 ## Active Podcasts